 In the event that an anomaly is seen and later confirmed this will put parents in a difficult situation.
 Depending on the seriousness of what has been found a choice has to be made about continuing the pregnancy and preparing for a child with a certain defect.
 The other option with very serious anomalies can be to terminate the pregnancy.
 These are never easy considerations and choices.
 The question is whether you want to know ahead of time or not.
 It is good to try to prepare yourself for the possible outcome of the anomaly scan by thinking through what would be best for you.
 Most parents who end up in the position of deciding about the future of their pregnancy and their child find this a very tasking experience, both fysically and mentaly.

-The anomaly scan takes between 30 and 40 minutes.
+The anomaly scan takes around 40 minutes.
 In our experience this is a long time for (small) children, they tend to get bored in the dark scanroom.
-We therefore recommend scheduling the appointment at such a time that you can come without your other child(ren) so that your attention can be with the ultrasound scan.
+We therefore can not allow any children present during a medical scan.